bgaj203/gitlab-runners/README.md

 * Jobs that are in a polling cycle (say for external status), consume a GitLab Concurrency slot - but hardly any CPU.
 So CPU utilization alone does not tell a whole story.
 * Docker runners will have low memory pressure even if all slots are filled if the exact same container is running for more than one of the slots because the shared container memory is reused by multiple containers.
 So memory utilization
 * Step scaling is an AWS ASG feature that should be used to improve scale up and down responsiveness, rather than using alternative metrics.
 For instance, switching to a metrix that is non-deterministic of actual ASG loading (e.g. GitLab CI Job Queue Length) may be much less efficient than a more elemental set of metrics that have proper step scaling configured for responsiveness.
+* Do not run scale up utilization thresholds too high (e.g. to the levels done in managing dedicated hardware) because it will not allow for natural spikiness with individual ASG runners that receive a big job when they are at the capacity that triggers scaling.
+* Concurrent job settings that are too low can prevent reaching the scale up thresholds of external metrics like CPU or Memory Utilization.
+In theory the **Concurrent** settings of a runner would be quite high - especially with docker - in order to allow general computing metrics to be relied upon to scale.
+* Hyper-scaling of runners for things like ML Ops will be less sensitive to terminations and spotty slow jobs than to cost.
+Due to cost, these configurations will benefit from pushing harder - specifically giving values for concurrent that are beyond the hardware limits of the machine and creating sensitive step scaling to accomodate fast scaling.
 ##### Optimizations

 * In this template, the CloudWatch agents have been configured to allow analysis of differences between AWS Instance Types and AMIs.
 This can help reveal if a specific instance type is optimized for the purpose at hand.
 For instance, a given ML Ops workload may be better on CPU optimized instances while another is better on Memory optimized - but running the workload on each, performance statistics can be compared.